ags2121/ASSteroids-game-mod/README.md

 	*Every time the application is fired up, high score is reset to 0.
 Your high score is only maintained for a single game-playing session.

 Game instructions are explained on the welcome screen.

+*Something I'm having trouble with: I have a global private variable in the Game class, thrustGain, which is initialized to be the gain control for the Thrust audio clip (initialized in line 67).
+I wanted control over the gain because I wanted to create a smooth fade out whenever the user ceases to engage the ship's thrusters.
+So, in line 419, I have a method that gradually fades down thrustGain whenever the up arrow is released.
+It doesn't seem to work as I can still hear the annoying clipping that happens when the sample stops abruptly.
+Any help would be really appreciated!